ToL 2.25

 I could bang on about correlations to our reality 25yrs later but let’s save that chat for the ‘real world’.

-I think ToL 2.25 is a visually strong design, yet an ambiguous statement that shimmers in situ.
+IMHO, ToL 2.25 is an aesthetically strong, yet ambiguous statement that shimmers in situ.

 MATERIAL :

-Not to brag, but ‘Ive generated a fairly giant list of ways to bugger up a perfectly innocent piece of glass by just putting a ton of effort into it.
+Not to brag, but over the years, I’ve generated a fairly giant list of ways to bugger up a perfectly innocent piece of glass by just putting a ton of effort into it.

-By far the heaviest donor to that ignoble tally is the catastrophic stress failure.
+By far the heaviest donor to that ignoble tally is catastrophic stress failure.

-This occurs near the end of the process but is created by way of pattern carving – blissfully added by yours truly at the beginning of the process.
+This occurs near the end of the process but is created via pattern carving – by yours truly – at the beginning of the process.

 This doesn’t apply to all designs, obviously, but enough random ones that I now create my rules and boundaries based as much on fear as fact.
 Well, sort of.